geosteering-no/interactive-geosteering-benchmark/README.md

 5. AJAX request solves everything
 6. Logging all on backend

+### Publishing server
+This may require building in release first?
+1. Navigate to folder which contains GameServer.csproj
+2. Run the command `dotnet publish -c Release -r <target-os> --self-contained true`
+   * For windows: <target-os> = win10-x64

 ## Client
 Written in javascript using the [p5](https://p5js.org/) client-side library